Vencord/vencord.dev/src/content/faq/2_not_working.md

 ---
-title: Vencord isn't working! :(
+titwe: Vencowd isn't wowking?!?! *screeches* :(
-tags: broken, not working, reinstall, update
+tags: b-b-bwoken, nyot wowking, weinstaww, update
 ---

-The most likely cause is that your install is outdated.
-Check if there's any updates.
-You can either do so using our inbuilt updater, or if you cannot get there due to crashes or similar, use the "Update Vencord" in the Installer.
+The most wikewy cause is that youw instaww is outdated.
+Check if thewe's any OwO u-u-updates.
+You c-can eithew do so u-using ouw inbuiwt updatew, *looks at you* ow (・`ω´・) if you cannyot ^w^ get thewe due t-to cwashes ow (・`ω´・) simiwaw, *sees bulge* use the x3 "Update Vencowd" in the x3 Instawwew.

-If you're all up to date, try reinstalling with the installer anyway!
+If you'we aww up t-to date, twy weinstawwing with the x3 instawwew anyway!

-And if it now still doesn't work, please let us know in our [support server](/discord)
+And if i-it nyow *whispers to self* stiww d-doesn't wowk, pwease wet us knyow in ouw [suppowt s-sewvew](/discowd)